Dimensions

 Variables

 A variables shape and the dimensions that make up that shape define the index space that allows individual elements of the variable to be identified.
+Dimensions shared by two or more variables indicates the variables share a grid / coordinate system.

 Coordinate Variables

 It is legal for a variable to have the same name as a dimension.
 Such variables have no special meaning to the netCDF library.
-However there is a convention that such variables should be treated in a special way by software using this library.
+However, there is a convention that such variables should be treated in a special way by software using this library.

+A variable with the same name as a dimension is called a coordinate variable.
+It typically defines a physical coordinate corresponding to that dimension.
 Current application packages that make use of coordinate variables commonly assume they are numeric vectors and strictly monotonic (all values are different and either increasing or decreasing).

 Attributes